 • Residents on life support need to have an alternate plan in place to ensure the continuity of any life-support needs.
 This may include making special arrangements to spend time with a friend or relative during an outage or using a back-up generator.

-• Avoid detaining LCEC employees or contractors while they are working to restore power.
+• Please do not detain LCEC employees or contractors while they are working to restore power.
 This can be distracting, can cause an accident and impedes the process.

 Seleccionando el boton “Continuar” ud. estará saliendo de la página de internet de LCEC e ingresará a una página de internet acogida por una compañia tercera.
 Por favor note que ud. no estará sujeto a o bajo la protección y reglas de privacidad de la página de internet de LCEC.
 LCEC no es responsable por el contenido y veracidad de la información en la página de internet.
 Antes de proceder y proveer cualquier información personal o confidencial, le sugerimos que revise las reglas de privacidad en el sitio de internet al que ud. está ingresando.